kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/4-liskov-substitution-principle/_index.md

 The following are the general rules to follow to avoid breaking substitutability

 * No new exception from any method in the subtype.
 However, we can throw new exception which is subtype of the exception thrown by base class.
+This is because the exception handler of a type will handle the exceptions of derived exception type as well.

 * Contravariance of method arguments in subtype - if parent takes list of Animal, the subtype cannot take list of Cat